NeurodataWithoutBorders/matnwb/README.md

 Once the code generation step is done, NWB objects can be read, constructed and written from Matlab.

+PyNWB's cached schemas are also supported, bypassing the need to run `generateCore` or `generateExtension` if present.

 ## Sources

 MatNWB is available online at https://github.com/NeurodataWithoutBorders/matnwb